Ahmad-Hazrati/PP1/README.md

   - This section will allow the user to see exactly the types of cakes offered by City Cake for different variety of occasions.
   - This section will be updated regularly to keep the user up to date and meet their demands.
-  - This section will provide the user with a link to place order besides having the possibility in the navigation bar as well.
+  - This section will provide the user with an easy link to place order besides having the possibility in the navigation bar as well.

 ![Product](/assets/images/City_cake_product.png)